Nowadays Clancy Can't Even Sing: Release and reception

 Cash Box said that it is a "pulsating, folk-ish item with some inventive unexpected melodic changes."
+Record World said it has "a different sound and a different and intriguing lyric."
 David V. Moskowitz in his book The 100 Greatest Bands of All Time calls the song one of the "gems" of the band's debut album and "the original Buffalo Springfield song", while Matthew Greenwald of AllMusic declared: "Young has written 100 other songs that are probably 'better' than this, but he's never written anything else quite like it".
 Paul Williams praises the "beauty" of Young's melody and unique use of lyrical fragments to express "his evident sincerity".
-To Williams, "Nowadays Clancy Can't Even Sing" is "the breakthrough" song—the point where Young "asserted his power as a songwriter".
+To Williams, "Nowadays Clancy Can't Even Sing" is "the breakthrough" song – the point where Young "asserted his power as a songwriter".

 Young's original demo recording of "Nowadays Clancy Can't Even Sing" was officially released on the box set The Archives Vol. 1 1963–1972, in 2009.
 A live version of the song by Young, recorded at the Canterbury House in 1968 shortly after Buffalo Springfield disbanded, was included on the album Sugar Mountain – Live at Canterbury House 1968.
 Buffalo Springfield's rendition was compiled on Retrospective: The Best of Buffalo Springfield (1969) and Buffalo Springfield (1973).